giz-t-hub/Ukraine/README.md

 ### EU accession and cooperation <a name="eu-accession"></a>

+- </b> Comparative Analysis of Ukrainian and European Union Legislation on Electric Vehicle Charging Infrastructure Along TEN-T Motorways </b> Ministry of Infrastructure GIZ EasTnT 2025: https://storage.googleapis.com/b2match-as-1/4J2nwJQJCvjfYQhFfiDv3nik - *This analytical report, developed with the support of the EasTnT project, implemented by GIZ, compares Ukrainian legislation with key EU frameworks, including the TEN-T Regulation and the Alternative Fuels Infrastructure Regulation (AFIR).
+It identifies priority gaps and reform areas and outlines practical steps to align Ukraine’s EV charging infrastructure with EU requirements, with a focus on interoperability, network planning, and the integration of e-mobility into wider transport and energy systems.*
 - Communication on EU Enlargement policy - <b> Ukraine 2023 Report Accompanying the document Communication </b> from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 2023 : https://neighbourhood-enlargement.ec.europa.eu/ukraine-report-2023_en

 ### Trade Facilitation <a name="trade-facilitation"></a>